 Including buyer profiles in your playbook helps your teams to position the right solution

 information, benefits and detail, and ask the right questions depending on the buyer role they are speaking to.

-Section 9: Managing objections
+Managing customer objections

 No playbook would be complete without a section on successfully managing objections.
 Imagine your Account Manager has successfully positioned your product, to the right target customer profile, and asked appropriate questions to their buyer role.